LOOSE-LIPS/loose-lips-2.0/src/routes/blog/francis-redmans-hopeful-dawn/index.md

 description: >-
   Well here we are, 2021 has begun and I am already exhausted, to be honest I can barely gather the strength to write this introduction.
-But I am writing it, I&rsquo;m still pouring my free time and effort into Loose Lips, because I&rsquo;ve got love for this shit, and thankfully that love gestates into hope [...]Read More...
+But I am writing it, I’m still pouring my free time and effort into Loose Lips, because I’ve got love for this shit, and thankfully that love gestates into hope [...]Read More...
 published: true
 tags: picks
 featured: false